You are listening to the Sean Hannity Radio Show Podcast.

 Because this is how I see it, and the people around me see it.

-And we see this as the crucification of the outsider that came in, and no one is gonna let him win because in the end result, it's all about money and corruption.
+We're hardworking people, and we see this as the crucification of the outsider that came in, and no one is going to let him win because in the end result, it's all about money and corruption.

 I will tell you this.